IuliaMihaela/DL_for_NLP_DistilBERT/README.md

 - Memory footprint dropped significantly (60.70MB -> 4.05MB)

 ### Does pruning help?
-- Pruning alone did not reduce file size (still FP32 storage)
+- Pruning alone did not reduce file size
 - Throughput improvement was minimal
 - It can reduce runtime memory depending on implementation, but file size remains large